-Another thing I like is that a junk journal is filled with visual and tactile interest as opposed to stark, blank pages.
+3) A junk journal is filled with visual and tactile interest as opposed to stark, blank pages.
 The splashes of colour, texture, pockets and tuck spots create an inviting place to journal, draw or smash.

-Although crisp, new notebooks and journals are nice, the casual feel of a junk journal is very welcoming.
+4) Although crisp, new notebooks and journals are nice, the casual feel of a junk journal is very welcoming.
 The imperfections take the pressure off, creatively speaking.
 The junkier, the better!

 ** Special credits and my deep gratitude go to three pioneers in the large junk journal community we know today.
 They are YouTubers Rachel Jazzy Creations, PocketFullOfVintage, and Yoliebean.
 Their videos and tutorials between 2011 and early 2013 were the originals that inspired so many of us to create our own versions of junk journals.**